danperryy/Python-ODB-Scan-Tool/docs/Connections.md

 ### protocol_id()
 ### protocol_name()

 Both functions return string names for the protocol currently being used by the adapter.
-Protocol *ID's* are the short names used by your adapter, whereas protocol *names* are the human-readable versions.
+Protocol *ID's* are the short values used by your adapter, whereas protocol *names* are the human-readable versions.
 The `protocol_id()` function is a good way to lookup which value to pass in the `protocol` field of the OBD constructor (though, this is mainly for advanced usage).
-These function do not make any serial requests.
+These functions do not make any serial requests.
 When no connection has been made, these functions will return empty strings.
 The possible values are:

 |ID | Name                     |
 |---|--------------------------|